Home » Repayment » Student Loan Deferments are a Recipe for Disaster

 Student Loan Deferments are a Recipe for Disaster

-Deferments and forbearances are risky and most borrowers can find better options available.
+Deferments and forbearances are risky and most borrowers can usually find better options available.
+However, not all are created equal, and some present borrowers with unique opportunities.

 Written By: Michael P. Lux, Esq.